 Messaging tools enable microservices to communicate both internally and externally.
 Rabbit MQ and Apache Kafka are examples of messaging tools deployed as part of a microservice system.

-Toolkits in a microservices architecture are sets of tools used to build and develop applications.
-There are different toolkits available to the developers, and these kits fulfill different purposes.
+Toolkits in a microservices architecture are tools used to build and develop applications.
+Different toolkits are available to developers, and these kits fulfill different purposes.
 Fabric8 and Seneca are some examples of microservices toolkits.

 6. Architectural frameworks